 Wireless access is available for Conservancy's volunteers at various locations in Yosemite Valley, including the Volunteer Field Office which available 24 hours per day.
 At Tuolumne Visitor Center there is wireless access, but with limited data and only appropriate for checking email.
-Wawona's public library is open 6 days a week and has wireless internet access - which is also available 24 hours by sitting outside the library
+Wawona's public library is open 6 days a week and has wireless internet access which is also available 24 hours by sitting outside the library.

 50. Will I be able to cash a check or withdraw money from my bank account?

-There are ATMs in Yosemite Valley, Evergreen Lodge, Crane Flat, and Tuolumne Meadows.
+There are ATMs in Yosemite Valley, Evergreen Lodge, Crane Flat, and Tuolumne Meadows but no check cashing services in Yosemite.